wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

-# Spring Boot Auto-configuration for Apache Geode & Pivotal GemFire
+# Spring Boot Auto-configuration for Tanzu GemFire

-This lab is a modified version of the guide provided by John Blum at [apache-geode-docs](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/index.html#geode-samples)
+This lab is a modified version of the guide provided by John Blum at [apache-geode-docs](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/guides/boot-configuration.html)

 This lab walks you through building a simple Customer Service, Spring Boot application using Apache Geode to manage Customer interactions.
 You should already be familiar with Spring Boot and Apache Geode.